HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-4 Circuit Diagrams.md

 - Follow the current path from power source through components
 - Remember that connection points are shown by dots where lines meet

-As a Technician Class operator you won't need to know this stuff in depth, but there are a few questions you might see on the exam which require you to identify a component by its symbol – make sure you look over them so you know what to look for!
+As a Technician Class operator you won't need to know this stuff in depth, but there are a few questions you might see on the exam which require you to identify a component by its symbol – make sure you look over them carefully so you know what to look for!